An efficient product roadmap is an integral part of any successful product.

-While product managers are generally tool-agnostic, you can get ahead of the curve by familiarizing yourself with these popular roadmapping tools.
+While product managers tend to be tool-agnostic, you can get ahead of the curve by familiarizing yourself with these popular roadmapping tools.

-- ProdPad: Lets you capture ideas and feedback, create product specs, and build product roadmap.
+- ProdPad: Lets you capture ideas and feedback, create product specs, and build a product roadmap.

 - ProductPlan: Lets you plan and communicate your product roadmap.